Nebraska 27, Northwestern 24

 Kellogg came on in relief of freshman quarterback Tommy Armstrong Jr. for the final drive after Jeff Budzien hit a short field goal with 1:20 left.
 With no timeouts, Kellogg moved Nebraska (6-2, 3-1 Big Ten) down the field, overcoming a fourth-and-15 with a 16-yard catch-and-run by Ameer Abdullah.

-Kellogg missed an attempt to get the Cornhuskers into field goal position with an incomplete pass three plays later, but bought time in the pocket on the final play and heaved it to the end zone, where the ball was tipped into the end zone and into the hands of Westerkamp for his first career touchdown.
+Kellogg missed an attempt to get the Cornhuskers into field goal position with an incomplete pass three plays later, but bought time in the pocket on the final play and heaved it down field, where the ball was tipped into the end zone and into the hands of Westerkamp for his first career touchdown.
 Treyvon Green ran for 149 yards and scored a career-high three touchdowns for Northwestern (4-5, 0-5).

 After Armstrong wrapped up the Cornhuskers’ first drive with a 5-yard touchdown run, Green capped three of the Wildcats’ first four series with scores from 1, 4 and 10 yards out to send Northwestern to a 21-7 advantage early in the second quarter.
 Armstrong brought Nebraska within 21-14 on the ensuing drive when he found a wide-open Quincy Enunwa for a 3-yard touchdown.